-HALC-Bench (Hallucination on Long-Context Retrieval Benchmark) measures the model’s resistance to fabricating evidence for a metric that does not exist in the target document, by using 3 haystacks placed at the beginning, middle, and end of the model’s context window.
+HALC-Bench (LLM Hallucination on Long-Context Retrieval Benchmark) measures a large language model’s resistance to fabricating evidence for a metric that does not exist in the target document by using 3 haystacks placed at the beginning, middle, and end of the model’s context window, with 204 questions.

 Results

-gpt-5.5 is the least hallucinated model in this benchmark.
+claude-fable-5 answered all 204 traps correctly at every haystack position.
+Among the remaining models, gpt-5.5 hallucinated least.
 There is no correlation found between haystack place and hallucination rates.

 Methodology